PUPPY DIET

 Water should be available between 8 am. and 8 pm. - to prevent kidney problems in later life.
 If you give water to a young puppy just before bedtime, you are increasing the probability that he/she will have to go potty during the night.

-Should your dog get diarrhea, one easy way to eliminate it is to boil equal quantities of hamburger and rice together in water, until the rice is slightly undercooked.
+1. boil equal quantities of hamburger and rice together in water, until the rice is slightly undercooked.
 Discard the water (and the resulting fat) and feed it to your dog instead of his regular meal.
-You may also give his human diarrhea preparations, such as Kaopectate (Extra Strength Tablets).

 Because there are so many additives in commercial dog food (preservatives, artificial colouring and artificial flavouring) natural diets for our dogs are likely more beneficial.
 Therefore, I see nothing wrong with feeding table scraps, as long as starches and sugars are avoided, and as long as a multivitamin is also given.
 Pedigree Pal (both canned and dry) claim to be free of artificial flavours, etc..
 I have used them with great success for many years, and do recommend them.